4n86rakam1/writeup/1337UP_LIVE_CTF_2023/Web/My_Music/index.md

   - Save `userData` to a JSON file named /app/data/sha256(uuidv4).json file
 - [POST] /api/login: Login
   - Check the existence of the /app/data/usersubmitvalue.json file
-    - If it exists, set the Set-Cookie header to `login_hash=usersubmittvalue` and return a status code of 200
+    - If it exists, set the Set-Cookie header to `login_hash=usersubmitvalue` and return a status code of 200
     - If it does not exist, return a 404 as a login failure
 - [POST] /profile/generate-profile-card: Generate PDF